Keith Green: Recording

-Green was signed to Contemporary Christian music label Sparrow Records in 1976 and worked on the album Firewind (1976) with Christian artists 2nd Chapter of Acts, Terry and John Michael Talbot, and Barry McGuire.Prior to Keith's signing with Sparrow Records, and two years before the release of No Compromise, Tommy James, of Tommy James and the Shondells, recorded "Don't Wanna Fall Away from You," composed by Green, for his 1976 Fantasy album In Touch.
+Green was signed to contemporary Christian music label Sparrow Records in 1976 and worked on the album Firewind (1976) with Christian artists 2nd Chapter of Acts, Terry Talbot, John Michael Talbot, and Barry McGuire.
+Prior to Green's signing with Sparrow Records, Keith and Melody wrote "I Don't Wanna Fall Away From You" which was recorded by Tommy James, of Tommy James and the Shondells, for his 1976 Fantasy album In Touch.

 His first solo project, For Him Who Has Ears to Hear, was released in 1977 and topped the charts.
-His second solo release, No Compromise, followed in 1978.
+His second solo release, No Compromise followed in 1978.
+With no album title, Green took a line from the song "Make My Life A Prayer" written by Melody.
+She later said in her book about Keith that "No Compromise" seemed to capture the heart of what Keith wanted to say to other Christians—that they needed to quit compromising, stop listening to the voice of the world, and start living committed lives."
 In 1979, after negotiating a release from his contract with Sparrow, Green initiated a new policy of refusing to charge money for concerts or albums.
 Keith and Melody mortgaged their home to privately finance Green's next album, So You Wanna Go Back to Egypt.
-The album, which featured a guest appearance by Bob Dylan, was offered through mail order and at concerts for a price determined by the purchaser.
-By May 1982, Green had shipped out more than 200,000 units of his album – 61,000 for free.
+The album, which featured a guest appearance by Bob Dylan on harmonica, was offered through mail order and at concerts for a price determined by the purchaser.
+By May 1982, Green had shipped out more than 200,000 units of his album often for a few dollars each – and 61,000 totally for free.
 Subsequent albums included The Keith Green Collection (1981) and Songs for the Shepherd (1982).
+Some in the gospel industry labeled Green a "kook" for his unorthodox methods, but Green believed he needed to listen to God and practice what he preached.
+He felt he could not charge $8.98 for a record when the Gospel and salvation were free.

 When his music was carried by Christian bookstores, a second cassette was included free of charge for every cassette purchased to give away to a friend to help spread the Gospel.

 Last Days Ministries

-In 1978, Last Days Ministries (LDM) began publishing the Last Days Newsletter from the Greens' garage.Originally printed on a few pages of loose paper, the newsletter grew in content to eventually become a "small, colorful magazine" and was renamed in mid-1985 as the Last Days Magazine.
+In 1978, Last Days Ministries (LDM) began publishing the Last Days Newsletter from the Greens' garage.
+Originally printed on a few pages of loose paper, the newsletter grew in content to eventually become a "small, colorful magazine" and was renamed the Last Days Magazine.
 After Keith's 1982 death Melody was appointed to lead the ministry.
-By the mid-1980s, the Last Days Magazine was sent out to over 500,000 people worldwide.
+By 1985 the Last Days Magazine was mailed out for free to over 500,000 people worldwide.

 In 1979, the ministry relocated from the San Fernando Valley to a 40 acre plot of land in Garden Valley, Texas, a crossroads community about 9 mi west of Lindale, Texas.
 Within a few years, Last Days purchased additional land, bringing the total to 140 acre.

-Last Days Ministries was extensively written about in Melody Green's biography of Keith Green No Compromise.
-In 2023, a live-in former member of Last Days Ministries, Tracey Phalen was interviewed by an Australian podcast about her experiences and her impressions of Keith and Melody Green and about the aftermath of Keith's death and the leadership tensions that arose after his death in July 1982.
-She also explores the influence of YWAM (Youth with a Mission) on the ministry.